 Packing & Storing Fragile Items

 Some of the most stressful items to pack and store when moving include fragile items like glassware, mirrors, and antiques, but with the right steps and packing materials, you will be able to safely store these items with ease.
+Below are some tips on how to store fragile items to ensure their safety during your move.

 Opt for a Climate Controlled Storage Unit

 When selecting your storage unit, go with one that is climate-controlled.
 Extreme temperature shifts can cause fragile items to break.
-Climate controlled storage units maintain consistent humidity and temperature year-round, keeping your items safe.
+Climate-controlled storage units maintain consistent humidity and temperature year-round, keeping your items safe.

 Stock Up on Packing Materials